This article was written by Nabil Ould-Brahim.

 It’s the same steps over and over again.
 There were two voices in my head….
 Michelle’s voice saying “That which is repeatable is automatable” and Lisa Larter’s voice saying “You need to work on your expectation management”.

 When we found out that our lawyer was waiting on the other legal team, we were not only reassured in the house closing but in the decision to hire him for this very purpose.
 All our worries and fleeting thoughts could have all been avoided if we were notified of this pre-emptively.
 That’s the expectation management.

 How easy would it be to make that automatic?

 Every business has a customer journey: the path that every one of your customers goes through when doing business with you.
 As service providers it is imperative that you manage expectations and take your communications to the offensive.
 Don’t wait for your customer to panic when you can keep them in the loop.
 Leverage automation so that emails keeping your customer informed of every step can be sent without your intervention.

-Make a list of all the worried emails you have received.
-Now group them, then count them.
+- Make a list of all the worried emails you have received.

 - Group them together, then count up how many of each you have